-- 3. Austin's theory of law the sovereign does not obey any other legislator.
-Thus, if law exists within a state, there must exist a sovereign with unlimited power. - The conception of the legally unlimited sovereign according to Hart misrepresents the character of law in many modern states.
-To understand the true nature of a legal system and how law comes into existence we need to think in terms of rules - In any society there are rules that influence human behaviour.
-These can be divided into two categories, - social habits and - social rules. - If something is a social rule, such words as ...ought". ...must". ...should" are used in connection
+- To understand the true nature of a legal system and how law comes into existence we need to think in terms of rules - In any society there are rules that influence human behaviour.
+These can be divided into two categories, - o social habits and - o social rules. - If something is a social rule, such words as "ought", "must", "should" are used in connection with it.